MontiCore/cd4analysis/src/main/grammars/de/monticore/cd/cd4analysis.md

 <!-- (c) https://github.com/MontiCore/monticore -->

-# UML/P CD
+# Class Diagrams (also: UML/P CD)

-The language for UML class diagrams is split up into 2 languages:
+We provide two versions of UML class diagrams:
-- **CD4Analysis**: basic cd language with classes, attributes, associations
+- **CD4Analysis**: is for the modelling of data structures with classes, attributes, associations, enumerations
-- **CD4Code**: extension with methods, constructors, values
+- **CD4Code**: is extension including methods and constructors

 # CD4Analysis

 The main pupose of this language is the modeling of data structure, which typically emerges as result of requirements elicitation activities.